Guyan Golf & Country Club

-The challenging course at Guyan Golf and Country Club is the setting for our fourth annual Pallotti Cup, which has become a charity tournament favorite for many golfers in our region.
+The challenging course at Guyan Golf and Country Club is the setting for our fifth annual Pallotti Cup, which has become an exclusive, charity-favorite for golfers in our region.
 Our Ryder Cup style event has made the average charity event a little more interesting.
 There are 36 two-man teams, and each team is assigned to one of two sides (Team White or Team Blue).
 Each team will play three 9-hole matches and attempt to score points for their side.
 Some matches use an alternate shot, and other matches will use a scramble format.
 At the end of the day, half of the golfers will go home as winners of the Pallotti Cup!

-Sister Diane Bushee, Captain of Team White, has won the first three events.
-She hopes to make it a four-peat, but Sister Mary Grace is counting on her Team Blue to prevail in 2017.
-This tournament will sell out very quickly.
-With a limited number of golfing spots available, multi-event sponsors will receive first priority in this event.
-Proceeds will benefit the St. Mary’s Hospitality House.
+Sister Diane Bushee, Captain of Team White, has won the first four events.
+She hopes to continue her streak, but Sister Mary Grace’s Team Blue has kept the matches very close and hopes to prevail in 2018.
+With a limited number of golfing spots available, this tournament is expected to sell out quickly.
+Multi-event sponsors will receive first priority in this event.
+All proceeds will benefit the St. Mary’s Hospitality House.

 |Single Event Sponsorship

 Levels and Participants

 The St. Mary’s Medical Center for Education is a shining star in the tri-state region and in the world of health care education.
 This state-of-the-art facility is providing quality education to the finest health care professionals and students in the area in the fields of nursing, medical imaging and respiratory care.